Skip to content

 Nature Sanctuaries

 Royal Botanical Gardens’ 1,100 hectares is dominated by 900 hectares of nature sanctuaries enveloping the western end of Lake Ontario.
-The lands have a history of other uses associated the area as an immigration and shipping and are being restored through ongoing conservation projects.
+The lands have a history of other uses including immigration and shipping, and are being restored through ongoing conservation projects.
 The properties and activities are regulated by the Royal Botanical Gardens Act and supporting bylaws.

 On the Trails